jonadiazz/final_dev_app/README.md

 A simple application that makes use of a database (sqlite3), subversion control (git), apache2 for deployment in conjunction with Django as a framework.
 The application is aimed to store most visited sites titles and their logo urls.
 We plan to do this by using regexes with Python.

-#####The app is hosted on Amazon Web Services and its open to the world.
+#####The app is hosted on Amazon Web Services and is open to the world.
 Still, not functional.